 Unassigned - Encompasses all fund balances left after considering the other four categories.
 Use is less restrained in this fund category.

-1170.20 Policy: The Board of Directors shall be responsible for the establishment and management of all District fund accounts and balances.
+1170.20 Policy: The Board of Directors shall be responsible for the establishment and management of all District reserves which will be reported within fund balance as referenced above.